BYU-ITCSA/RaspberryPi-Contest/README.md

 <b>These initial submissions are only for the purpose of vetting legitimate entries, no scoring will take place at this stage in the competition.</b>

 ## The Pi Fair
 To be eligible for the competition prizes, entries must be displayed during the Pi Fair on March 14th in Crabtree lounge in CTB floor 2 from 3-5pm.
 Competitors will demonstrate their project’s functionality with a live demonstration.
+At least one team member must be present during the duration of the event.

 <br>
 <br>